 Another local favorite is Neff’s Canyon, a 5.5-mile round-trip hike that can be moderate to difficult, depending on how far you and General Mac-Arf-fur want to go.
 And don’t forget your camera — Neff’s Canyon gives you some great views.
 Because of the exposed trail, sunscreen and water are recommended for day hikes.

-Leash required: No
+Leash required: no

 Are you the proud owner of an Energizer Beagle?
-If you need a hike that will really wear Puppers Q. Doggleston out, try hiking Mt.
-Olympus.
+If you need a hike that will really wear Puppers Q. Doggleston out, try hiking Mount Olympus.
 This challenging hike is steep, rocky and has a 360˚ view at the summit that might make you emotional.
 The trail becomes a scramble near the summit, so if your dog isn’t capable of navigating large rocks, it’s best to turn back at the saddle.

-Difficulty: Very difficult
+Difficulty: very difficult

-Leash required: Yes
+Leash required: yes

-110 N State St., Salt Lake City
+110 N State St, Salt Lake City

-Difficulty: Easy
+Difficulty: easy

 Leash required: Freedom Trail is off-leash, Memory Grove is on-leash